Safe Cat Food.

-Remember that the word "byproduct" on the Ingredient List of a cat food product means some unknown and un-named, unpalatable output from a rendering vat - such as feathers, feet, beaks, and bones - or the organs of diseased animals, including the pesticides or poisons that may have killed them.
+Remember that the word "byproduct" on the Ingredient List of a cat food product means some unknown, un-named, unpalatable output from a rendering vat - such as feathers, feet, beaks, and bones - or the organs of diseased animals, including the pesticides or poisons that may have killed them.

 And finally, don't be fooled by pretty pictures of apparently happy, healthy, active, affectionate pets in the cat food advertising and cat food packaging.
-It's all fake, and even the worst cat foods - ESPECIALLY the worst ones - will have those pretty picture and happy cats on the lable to fool you.
+It's all fake, and even the worst cat foods - ESPECIALLY the worst ones - will have those pretty pictures and happy cats on the label to fool you.

 Realize that the really good, healthy cat foods sell by "word of mouth" recommendations from satisfied cat owners and caring pet care professinoals - and don't require massive TV, radio, newspaper, and magazine advertising to convince pet owners to buy the product.
 Who do you think pays for all that expensive advertising by the pet food brands that may or may not be good for your pet cat?
-YOU do, in the form of a higher price for those cat food products.
+If you buy them, YOU do - in the form of a higher price you pay for those cat food products.

 If you learn how to read the labels, you can avoid paying more money for less quality.
 Your loving, furry friends depend on you to feed them the best quality cat food you can afford.